EyeSeeTea/d2-tools/README.md

 --indicators=vYRMQ43Zl3Y,vYRMQ43Zl3Y \
 --org-unit=vYRMQ43Zl3Y \
 --period=2000 \
---path=./indicatorsValuesReport.csv
+--ds-filter=vYRMQ43Zl3Y,vYRMQ43Zl3Y \
+--file=./indicatorsValuesReport.csv
 ```

+The ds-filter option allows to filter which dataSets are used.

-Path can be a file or directory path, if its a directory path the file will be named `indicatorsValuesReport.csv`
+File option can be a file or directory path, if its a directory path the file will be named `indicatorsValuesReport.csv`

 CSV headers: